SuzanDewitz/hangman-for-all/README.md

  <br>
  <br>

-Hangman-For-All
 # Home
 ## How to play
   * This is a Python script that implements a simple game of Hangman, where the player has to guess a word one letter at a time.<br>
     If the player guesses a letter that is in the word, it will be revealed.
 If the player guesses a letter that is not in the word,<br>
     they lose a life.
 The player has 6 lives in total.<br>

- * The hangman_logo function displayed in blue, using the Colorama library.
+ * The hangman_logo function displayed in white, using the Colorama library.
 The play_hangman function is the main game loop and is responsible for managing the state of the game and updating the player's progress.
 The setup_game function sets up the game by selecting a random word from a list and setting the number of lives allowed, the words variable is defined in words,py file provided.<br>